JacobAntepli/DragonFlyDev/README.txt

 In the test.cpp file inside of the main function are several tests that have been commented out.
 Each function tests every method a class contains and print to the log file (Found in Debug/dragonfly.log) if anything were to go wrong.
 Notable exception of this being in the baseManager class as it was written prior to the log manager.

 To run a test simply uncomment a function and run.
-There are a few things to note though, firstly the testGameManager and testEventHandler are better to run seperatly due to the amount of prints to the console.
+There are a few things to note though, some test should be run alone and are labeled with this warning due to either large amount of prints to the console or messing with other tests if run at the same time.
 The other files however can be run in tandum.

 Other Notes: